LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/create-manage-users.md

 1. On the users list, click add user at the bottom of the page.
 2. Type in the user’s details.
    * The login name can be entered in English, numbers or special characters only.
 Once entered, the login name cannot be changed.
-   * The name as it appears in LiveEngage.
+   * The name as it appears in the Conversational Cloud.
    * The nickname is the name that will be displayed to the visitors in the chat.
 3. Set a password with a minimum of eight (8) characters.
 Click save.
 4. To set a change password prompt to appear when the user next logs in, toggle the password prompt to on.